Yang Jiechi 杨洁篪

 Fascinating Detail: He has been a friend of both Bush presidents for over 30 years, who call him “Tiger Yang.”

-Relevance to Tibet: Yang implements China’s diplomatic offensive, which seeks to prevent governments welcoming HHDL and presses for concessions on Tibet’s status.
+Relevance to Tibet: Yang helps implement China’s diplomatic offensive, which seeks to prevent governments welcoming HHDL and presses for concessions on Tibet’s status.

 Standing in the Party and Career Highlights: